lordfeck/burnsrv_ts/util/burnsrv_setup/README.md

 # burnsrv setup

-Setup files that will build a streaming server.
-Also utility scripts to run a streaming server.
+Setup files that will build a burnsrv, or streaming server.

 **Burn:** *noun*, Ulster-Scots word meaning 'stream' or 'brook'.
-Also refers to what happens to the RAM during these experiments.
+Also refers to what happens to the RAM during some experiments.

 ## Requirements
 Requires the BASH shell, nginx, fcgiwrap and libnginx-mod-rtmp to run.
 Other dependencies are checked and installed during the script's execution.

+It is recommended to install your burnsrv onto Debian or its derivative Ubuntu.
+Some required libraries (notably nginx-rtmp) are not available ready-built on CentOS.

+The setup script will query your packager for dependencies.
+On recent Debian (10+) and Ubuntu (18.04+) versions all dependencies are available in the OS maintainer's repository.

 ## Script Features